 Catholic schools are committed to fostering cultures of inclusion that respond to the educational needs of students regardless of their abilities, backgrounds and aspirations.
 This commitment to inclusive practices is supportive of both Church teaching and legislative requirements.

-St Michael’s School has access to Catholic Education’s advisory teachers, speech language pathologists, psychologists, occupational therapists, learning support teachers, student counsellors and Indigenous education officers, and can also collaborate with a range of external agencies to enhance support of the individual needs of students.
+St Michael’s School has access to Catholic Education’s advisory teachers, speech language pathologists, psychologists, occupational therapists, learning support teachers, student counsellors, physical therapists, hearing and vision impairment consultants and Indigenous education officers, and can also collaborate with a range of external agencies to enhance support of the individual needs of students.